What is Jira? A comprehensive guide for 2026

 At its heart, Jira is a project management and issue-tracking tool made by Atlassian.
 Its whole purpose is to help teams plan, track, and manage their work in one central place.
 Every task, bug report, or customer request gets logged and follows a clear path from start to finish.

 It got its start back in 2002 as a bug tracker for software developers.
-The name is a fun little nod to its inspiration, Bugzilla, as it’s a shortened version of "Gojira," the Japanese name for Godzilla.
-But it’s grown a lot since then.
+The name is a fun little nod to its inspiration, Bugzilla, as it's a shortened version of "Gojira," the Japanese name for Godzilla.
+Since then, it has grown into an impressive ecosystem.
 Today, Jira is actually a family of products built for different kinds of teams.

 You'll mainly come across these three:

-Jira Service Management: A full-blown help desk for IT and customer support teams to handle requests and incidents.
+• Jira Service Management: A robust help desk for IT and customer support teams to handle requests and incidents.

 Core features and concepts of Jira